ucsd-cse125-sp20/cse125-sp20-group2/src/network/README.md

 [ Length | PB Data ]

-Length - 2 bytes unsigned int
+Length - sizeof(size_t) 32b or 64b depending on respective 32/64 bit architecture
 Data - Representation of message as char array

 ## Sender

-1. Get the sizeof(struct), set to 2 byte unsigned int, prefix to beginning.
+1. Get the sizeof(struct), set to size_t bytes and prefix to beginning.
 2. Convert message to char ptr, append after length.
 3. Send formatted data over the network.

 ## Receiver

-1. Read first 2 bytes to figure out the Length (struct bytes).
+1. Read first size_t bytes to figure out the Length (struct).
 2. Read length number of bytes to get the char representation of the message.
 3. Convert char array to the correct message.